defenxor/dsiem/docs/dsiem_plugin.md

 ## Creating a Dsiem Plugin

 Dsiem plugin can be created automatically from an existing index in Elasticsearch with the help of `dpluger` tool.
-The Logstash config file created by `dpluger` can then be used to filter and parse incoming events in order to produce normalized events, and with the help of [`80_siem.conf](https://github.com/defenxor/dsiem/blob/master/deployments/docker/conf/logstash/conf.d/80_siem.conf), send them to Dsiem for further processing.
+The Logstash config file created by `dpluger` can then be used to filter and parse incoming events in order to produce normalized events and, with the help of [`80_siem.conf](https://github.com/defenxor/dsiem/blob/master/deployments/docker/conf/logstash/conf.d/80_siem.conf), send them to Dsiem for further processing.

+There are two types of Dsiem plugin:
+* SID-based plugin: produces normalized events to be processed later by a directive [`PluginRule`](./directive_and_alarm.md#about-directive-rules)
+* Taxonomy-based plugin: produces normalized events for directive [`TaxonomyRule`](./directive_and_alarm.md#about-directive-rules).

-Examples on how to use `dpluger` are given below.
+Examples on how to create them with `dpluger` assistance are given below.

-### Example 1
+### Example 1: SID-based Plugin
 Suppose your elasticsearch is located at http://elasticsearch:9200 and there is an index there named `suricata-*` for Suricata IDS that you want to create a plugin for.
 Here are the steps to do it:

 * Download and extract the latest version of `dsiem-tools` from this project release page.

-* Create an empty `dpluger` config file template to use:
+* Create an empty dpluger config file template to use:
   ```shell
   $ ./dpluger create -a http://elasticsearch:9200 -i "suricata-*" -n "suricata" -c dpluger_suricata.json
   ```